benswift/benswift.github.io/_posts/2021-11-11-the-role-and-value-of-cybernetics-today.md

 nicer keyboard, perhaps having better code auto-completion support, or perhaps just good-ol' _practice_ to improve my coding skills) is likely to be more impactful than starting with a bigger store of brain juice (so, thankfully, there's no need to buy shady adderall on the dark web).
+Will Larson (who has been a software engineering leader at Calm, Stripe, Uber, and Digg) [has some interesting ideas on systems thinking as applied to software development](https://lethain.com/systems-thinking/) that I'm keen to think more about as well.

 For even greater leverage, there are interventions which are related to restructuring the system itself, for example adding new information flows